webdevsint/mango-v2/README.md

 ### Deleting Documents:

-To Delete any document head over to the **_"./tooling"_** folder in the root of your your installation folder.
-Open up a terminal and and type the following command:
+Open up a terminal in the root directory and and type the following command:

 ```
-node delete <document-name>
+npm run delete <document-name>
 ```

 ### Starting the API server: